 Environmental Initiatives at Samuel

-Steps to minimizing waste and improving environmental conditions are part of Samuel's continuous improvement process.
-Some examples from across our operations include:
+Steps to minimizing waste and improving environmental conditions are part of Samuel's continuous improvement process

 - Promoting a mandate to upgrade lighting and energy savings programs in our 100+ locations.

 - Many locations have upgraded to high-efficiency HVAC systems, high-efficiency florescent lighting systems and other measures to reduce electric consumption and improve healthy conditions.

 - Recycling spent acid and using low water consumption scrubbers in our pickling operations.